briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 Employees with a minimum of ten years of active service with the Municipality, may elect, at the time of retirement from active service with the Municipality, to be paid in cash for one-fourth the value of their accrued but unused sick leave credit.
-The payment shall be based on the employee’s rate of pay at the time of retirement and eliminates all sick leave credit accrued but unused by the employee at the time the payment is made.
+The payment shall be based on the employee's rate of pay at the time of retirement and eliminates all sick leave credit accrued but unused by the employee at the time the payment is made.
 The unused sick leave credit that is paid to each employee shall not exceed the value of 30 days of accrued but unused sick leave.
-“Retirement” as used in this section, means disability or service retirement under any state or municipal retirement system in this State.
+"Retirement" as used in this section, means disability or service retirement under any state or municipal retirement system in this State.
 (Ord.
 1996-87.
 Passed 12-9-96.)